Luke Colbourn

 My Personal Beliefs and Interests

 I believe part of my role as a therapist is to help my clients uncover their inherent wisdom.
 Another part is to help alleviate suffering here and now.
 In both cases, I bring active and deep listening to build an honest and engaged relationship.
-The insight and awareness practices from the buddhist tradition are an important part of my worldview as a therapist: I am influenced by two decades of meditation practice, participation in retreats, and active study with lineage holders.
+Insight and awareness practices from the buddhist tradition are an important part of my worldview as a therapist: I am influenced by two decades of meditation practice, participation in retreats, and active study with lineage holders.
 These experiences have taught me that we are all co-creators of our shared reality, each of us being influenced and influencing others.
 I value being able to see from my clients' perspective to deeply understand their experience.
 I also value my years of teaching and outdoor leadership experience, which help me remain pragmatic and solution focused when needed.

 Techniques I Use